 Regardless of whether you have a diagnosis or not, some people choose not to use their health insurance to keep this information private and separate from their health record.
 Since therapy can include disclosing some very sensitive information, some people feel more comfortable knowing that their diagnosis and related sensitive mental health information is not shared with their health insurance providers.

 How do Out-of-Network benefits work?

 Some insurance plans include Out-of-Network (OON) benefits which work similarly to rebates.
 In this example, you pay full price at the store for an item and then submit a receipt and form, and the manufacturer sends you a rebate check.
 With insurance, the receipt is called an insurance superbill.
 If your plan does include these benefits, you will pay for your therapy sessions up front and I will provide you a superbill at the end of the month to submit to your insurance.
-In turn, they will refund a percentage of your out-of-pocket costs, as determined by your plan's coverage (can be quite a broad range - usually between 40-80%).
-Please call your insurance provider for information on what your plan offers with regard to Out-of-Network benefits, if your plan has a deductible, and what the reimbursement process.
+In turn, they will refund a percentage of your out-of-pocket costs, as determined by your plan's coverage (it can be quite a broad range - usually between 40-80% but sometimes even higher).
+Please call your insurance provider for information on what your plan offers with regard to Out-of-Network benefits, if your plan has a deductible, and what the reimbursement process is like.
 It will be your responsibility to submit claims and monitor reimbursement status, as the check will be mailed directly to you.
 Refunds will not be provided if your insurance does not reimburse you for services for any reason.